-- Continues to make little or no progress in specific areas over a long period of time. - Continues working at National Curriculum benchmarks/expected levels of progress substantially below that expected of pupils of a similar age. - Continues to have difficulty in developing literacy and numeracy skills. - Has social, emotional or mental health difficulties which substantially and regularly interfere with their learning, or that of the class, despite having an individualised behaviour management programme. - Has sensory and/or physical needs, and requires additional specialist equipment, and/or regular advisory visits from an outside agency. - Has ongoing communication or relationship difficulties which impedes social development and acts as a barrier to learning
+- Continues to make little or no progress in specific areas over a long period of time as shown by assessment results. - Continues working at National Curriculum benchmarks/expected levels of progress substantially below that expected of pupils of a similar age. - Continues to have difficulty in developing literacy and numeracy skills as shown by assessment results. - Has social, emotional or mental health difficulties which substantially and regularly interfere with their learning, or that of the class, despite having an individualised behaviour management programme and/or access to an ELSA intervention or School Counselling. - Has sensory and/or physical needs, and requires additional specialist equipment, and/or regular advisory visits from an outside agency. - Has ongoing communication or relationship difficulties which impede social development and act as a barrier to learning